 Today’s bongs come in a variety of shapes, sizes, colors and prices.
-There are many variations and terminology that includes water bongs, gravity bongs, Roor bongs, cheap bongs and a whole bunch of homemade bongs.
+There are many variations and terminology that includes water bongs, gravity bongs, Roor bongs, cheap bongs, water pipes, dab rigs and a whole bunch of homemade bongs.

-This type of smoking device is most notable because of the smoke filtration that occurs with the average bong design.
+This type of smoking accessorie is most notable because of the smoke filtration that occurs with the average bong design.
 As a puff is taken, the smoke travels through water first which leads to a smoother and cooler hit.
-Better yet, most of the bongs now come with ice catchers which all ice to lay in the path of the smoke, giving another layer to the smoothness.
+Better yet, most of the smoking pipes now come with ice catchers which all ice to lay in the path of the smoke, giving another layer to the smoothness.

 Usually homemade, and very well known for delivering huge, ripping hits.
 Gravity bongs work by using physics & gravity to both build the smoke and deliver the hit.

 To understand it better, read below to see how to make a gravity bongs...